IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

 # 3. Factor monolithic application into microservices and test

+To factor the application into microservices, we add a python microservice to the picture.
+Instead of directly accessing the apis from Node app, the python program will serve as a proxy to query.

 First, install [Docker CLI](https://www.docker.com/community-edition#/download).

 Next, edit the `docker-compose.yaml` file and add your credentials for **FLIGHTSTATS_APP_ID**, **FLIGHTSTATS_APP_KEY**, **TRIPIT_API_KEY**,**TRIPIT_API_SECRET**,**CLOUDANT_URL**, and **WEATHER_URL**.
 You can run the following command to view your service credentials.